hahmadfaiq21/mobile-game/README.md

 ![Process](https://github.com/hahmadfaiq21/mobile-game/assets/74751720/bb570398-5f12-40fd-9b5a-7f837eb56988)

-# How To Solve a 4x4 Sliding Puzzle by Steven Burrell
+# How To Solve The Puzzle

-If you want to solve the puzzle, you can learn from this video.
+If you want to solve the puzzle, you can learn from this video. https://www.youtube.com/watch?v=NXRIrP1k4dE

-https://www.youtube.com/watch?v=NXRIrP1k4dE
+How To Solve a 4x4 Sliding Puzzle by Steven Burrell | YouTube

 # User Interface of Sliding Puzzle 15